mfwolffe/mfwolffe.github.io/_pages/about.md

     <li>Quantum computing</li>
     <li>Software for musicians such as DAW's, instrument virtualization, notation software, etc.</li>
     <li>Computer science pedagogy, learning management systems, and other educational tools</li>
-    <li>Software that can help to bridge the gap in outcomes for individuals disenfranchised by structural violence</li>
     <li>Distributed Computing Systems like the projects mentioned above</li>
     <li>Applications of CS in the fields of chemistry, mathematics, music, and cosmology</li>
     <li>Ethical concerns of Large Language Models</li>